 What is a sling?

-You may need a sling because of an injury or surgery to your hand, wrist or arm.
-Hanging your arm in a sling may help rest your shoulder if you have a heavy cast.
-Your injury may heal faster because the sling helps keep your arm from moving.
+You may need a sling because of an injury or surgery to your hand, wrist, arm, or shoulder.
+A sling helps prevent your hand, arm, and shoulder from moving so your injury can heal.
+A sling can also help if you have a heavy cast on your arm.

 How do I use the sling?

-- Gently bend your injured arm at the elbow across the waist (at a 90 degree angle).
+- Gently bend your injured arm at the elbow and hold it in front of you, across your body.
 Your thumb should be pointing up.

-- Put the strap of the sling around your neck and down your back.
+- Put the strap of the sling around your neck.
 The strap usually has an adhesive fabric to make it easy for you to fasten the strap.

 - Put your arm in the sling so your elbow is in the closed end of the sling.
 Your hand will be at the open end of the sling.

-- For comfort, put the edge of the sling so it covers the first fold of the little finger.
+- Put the edge of the sling so it covers the first fold of the little finger.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.